Risk concentration under second order regular variation: Conclusion

 \section{Conclusion}

-Our goal in this paper was to exhibit the strength of the assumption of second order multivariate regular variation for understanding diversification benefits in a portfolio of risk factors.
-We have seen that $2\MRV$ encompasses a broad variety of dependence structures where we could compute the diversification index and observe penultimate behavior of portfolio of risk factors with respect to the risk measure VaR.
-Explicit computations of the constants in many examples seem tedious, although numerical tools can be often used here.
+The motivation for this work has been to study diversification benefits in a portfolio of heavy-tailed risk factors.
+In doing so, we can highlight two main contributions of this paper.
+First, we find the convergence rate of the diversification benefit for $\VaR$ as the level tends to 1, assuming second order regular variation for the portfolio.
+Secondly, we explore in detail the relationship between second order regular variation of a vector, its marginal components and their sum.
+Although the assumptions imposed in our results are often sufficient conditions, we exhibit the importance of these assumptions via counterexamples.

 A few questions still remain open.
 For instance, a characterization of multivariate second order regular variation in terms of linear combination of its marginals akin to a Cram\'er-Wold Theorem is yet to be discovered.
-We are also interested in finding the effects of the related concept of hidden regular variation on diversification.
+It may also be interesting to study the effects of the related concept of hidden regular variation on diversification.
+We intend to explore these directions of research in the near future.

-Bikramjit Das gratefully acknowledges partial support from MOE-2013-T2-1-158.
-Partial support from RARE-318984 (an FP7 Marie Curie IRSES Fellowship) is kindly acknowledged by both authors.